aadinoyiibrahim/income/README.md

   ml_predict_app
 ```

 This will save predictions in `./result/predictions_all_models.csv`.
+This approach would help you integrate the code into your app.

 # Code details